jjdelorme/EventsSample/assets/README-auth.md

 ## Overview
 The application can be configured to use [Google Identity](https://developers.google.com/identity/gsi/web/guides/overview) to provide `Sign in with Google` authentication.  **By default this is not enabled**.

+This implementation leverages [Google Identity Services](https://developers.google.com/identity/oauth2/web/guides/overview) for user authentication, but authorization is handled by our api.
+This allows us to offer granular access control with application defined roles and also decouples authentication from authorization.

 ## Prerequisites
 1. You must first [get your Google API client ID](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) to get an OAuth client ID which we'll call _GoogleClientId_.